 Ultrasound conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
 The trial registry name and URL, and registration number must be included at the end of the abstract.

-Ultrasound offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Ultrasound offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Tables: Tables should be formatted in Word and accompanied by a brief title.
 Please number tables in the order in which they are mentioned in the text.

 Figures: All figures should be numbered in the order in which they are mentioned in the text and accompanied by a figure legend.
 Images (e.g. ultrasound images) must be supplied at high resolution, preferably 600 dpi.
 Images supplied at less than 300 dpi are unsuitable for print and will delay publication.
 The preferred file format is .tif.
 Please supply each image in a separate file (not within a Word document) and list the figure legends at the end of the main text.